Snowy River Wattle

 Propagation is from seed as well as from cuttings.

-No fertiliser is requires in good soils.
+No fertiliser is required in good soils.
 You can use a little specialist native plant fertiliser (low phosphate) in poor soils if desired.